orbisgis/veloclimapp/README.md

 The latest release (APK) is available on the [Releases page](../../releases/latest).

 ## Requirements

 - Android 11+
 - Bluetooth and Location permissions enabled
 - VeloClimap sensor device (see [geomanum.org/fr/projets/veloclimat](https://geomanum.org/fr/projets/veloclimat))

+## Related projects

+- **[VéloClimat](https://geomanum.org/fr/projets/veloclimat)** — the citizen-science cycling project this app was built for, organizing "thermoParties" workshops along a multi-day route to collect air temperature data.
+- **[Geomanum Foundation](https://geomanum.org)** — supports the app's development and promotes open geographic data for the ecological transition.
+- **UMOCE-CC** — uses the sensors for its research on thermal comfort and contributes to their improvement.

 ## Build